Nachiten/QueueBot-Discord/README.md

 # QueueBot
 Simple queue managing bot.
-Make for creating and managing user queues on Discord.
+Made for creating and managing user queues on Discord.